sjlongland/atinysynth/README.md

 ### PC port (`pc`)

-This uses `libao` and a command line interface to simulate the output of the synthesizer.
+This uses `libao` and a command line interface to simulate the output of the synthesizer and to output a `.wav` file.
 It was used to debug the synthesizer.

 The synthesizer commands are given as command-line arguments: